 - Capacity must be increased at all medical centers to address unmet medical needs.

-To design and implement the needed interventions, the Foundation advocates leveraging scientific power through the creation of a multi-stakeholders’ alliance.
+To design and implement the needed interventions, the Foundation leverages scientific power and collaborative work of a multi-stakeholders’ alliance.